Bentota, Sri Lanka

 Lunuganga Garden Tour

 Geoffrey Bawa was an applauded Sri Lankan architect who passed away in 2003.
 He was one of Asia’s finest architects.
 Lunuganga was Bawa’s country home.
 Completed with designer ideas and amazing perspectives the home sits in the middle of enchanting atmosphere and glorious views.
 This package of stunning beauty is now managed by the Lunuganga Trust.
 You can enjoy the home’s features and blissfulness for a few nights as it is now run as a country hotel.
 Boat trips can also be organized to take you on a tranquil trip on the Deduwa Lake to witness the property from another angle.
 Inland tours and bird watching opportunities can also be arranged.
-Grab this chance to add that top-notch to your favourite holiday!
+Grab this chance to add that top-notch to your favorite holiday!

 Visit Kothduwa temple